Stop National Highways' toxic water pollution!

 Research by Stormwater Shepherds and Watershed Investigations found that National Highways is responsible for 25,000 road outfalls and soakaways which take this heavily polluted water and pour it directly into our rivers and groundwater.
 This can be into some of our most highly protected habitats.
 Yet, not only is National Highways failing to sort this mess out, the Environment Agency isn’t doing anything about it either!

+Even National Highways' own regulator, the Office of Rail and Road (ORR), is looking the other way.
 It seems only public outrage will lead to any change.
-The government is currently drawing up National Highways’ next 5-year budget (RIS3) making this the perfect time to show how important this issue is.
-So join us in telling the government we expect it to prioritise funding to clean up this toxic brew in the next roads programme.
+As the government is currently drawing up National Highways’ next 5-year budget this is the perfect time to show how important this issue is.

 Not a single river in England is in good overall health